ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 11. In the io-package.json at least one entry under common for the attribute `authors` must be made.

-The attribute `author` in the package.json must also be filled out.
+The attribute `author` must also be filled in in the package.json.
 Optionally, several authors can also be saved for npm by using the attribute `contributors` in the package.json.

 12. The adapter must be available as an npm package.
 More information can be found [here] (https://github.com/ioBroker/ioBroker.repositories#how-to-publish-on-npm).